simonihmig/responsive-image/README.md

 ![a dog near the costline](docs/images/dog640w.avif)

 > Note: Generating AVIF files can take a lot of time, as it is very CPU-intensive.
 Therefore and given the limited browser support, the format is currently not enabled by default.
-You would have to opt-in, by defining the `formats` [configuration option](#configuration) to included AVIF.
+You would have to opt-in, by defining the `formats` [configuration option](#configuration) to include AVIF.

 ## LQIP